rybakatya/RNet/README.md

 #endif
 }
 ```
+# Managing  Connections

-Now include your scene into the build settings and build your client.
+Include your scene into the build settings and build your client.
 In the unity toolbar navigate back to ```RNet/SwitchTarget``` and select server.
 Right now a client can connect but no event has been registered to inform us of the connection. ```RNet.RegisterOnSocketConnectEvent``` is the method we use to register to the connection event.
 It takes two parameters, an action to be called on the LogicThread when a client connects and an action to be called on the Game(main/unity) Thread.
 The following are all valid examples on how to use ```RNet.RegisterOnSocketConnectEvent```

 ```csharp
 RNet.RegisterOnSocketConnectEvent(socketConnectLogicAction: LogicOnSocketConnect);